Welcome

 Confusingly, when it was released in Jamaica, the band was referred to as the "Jally Boys".
 Below is the single, released on The Jallyboys label.
 Both sides are credited to Donald Davidson and The Jallyboys.

-When this 45 was released in Great Brittian, on the Fab Records label, as seen to the right, the songs were credited to Allan Swimmer and to Dee Davidson, with the words Jolly Boys totally absent from the label.
+When this 45 was released in Great Brittan, on the Fab Records label, as seen to the right, the songs were credited to Allan Swimmer and to Dee Davidson, with the words Jolly Boys totally absent from the label.

 "Take Me Back" was remade 18 years later on The Jolly Boys LP, "Sunshine 'n' Water".
 "Thousands of Children" was included on the 1977 Jolly Boys album, The Roots of Reggae.